Drone regulations in Czech Republic

 An aviation liability insurance is not stipulated to my knowledge but is strongly recommended.

 You have to keep a distance of 10 kilometers to airports.

 In cities, you can not fly in general.
-Also, the overflights of roads are not permitted in principle.
+Also, overflights of roads are not permitted.
 Flight prohibition zones can be checked through MAIA.
 A map with No Fly Zones is also available online.
 Also, in the following four national parks, no-fly zones have been established up to a height of 300 meters above ground: